GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 # Amazon AWS SSO with Gluu Server

-This doc will guide you on how to setup Gluu to be your IDP to access AWS webconsole.
+This doc will guide you on how to setup Gluu to be your IDP to access the AWS webconsole.
 By using Gluu as your IDP, you can bypass the process of creating user accounts in AWS.

-This will help you better manage access based on LDAP groups within your enterprise environment rather then hard coding access with username and passwords or access keys and secret keys.
+Rather then hard coding access with username and passwords or access keys and secret keys, using a Gluu Server allows you to manage access based on LDAP groups within your enterprise environment.

 ## Requirements

- - Gluu Server with Shibboleth installed
+ - A Gluu Server with Shibboleth installed;
- - AWS administrative privilege
+ - An AWS account with administrative privilege.

 ## AWS Configuration

-Log into AWS Management Console.
+Log into the AWS Management Console.
 Search for 'IAM' module.
 From 'IAM' module, we need to move forward.

 ### Create Identity Provider
 First you need to get the Shibboleth meta data file from your Gluu installation, which can be found by navigating to the following URL: `https://<hostname>/idp/shibboleth`.
 With that file you can create an IDP in your AWS account.